alexrainman/CarouselView/README.md

 #### Known issues

 - Horizontal StackLayout doesn't works.
 Why?
 No idea :) You may use a multi-column Grid instead.
-- ListView inside a page of CarouselView doesn't works with Xamarin.Forms versions bigger than 2.3.0.107 as there's a bug with Platform.SetRenderer API.
+- ListView inside a page of CarouselView doesn't works with Xamarin.Forms versions bigger than 2.3.0.107 as there's a bug with Platform.SetRenderer API (by the way latest Xamarin.Forms releases are buggy).

 #### Tips